 Regular exercise plays an important role in reducing the risk of serious health events like heart attacks and strokes.
 This page will help you get started with some simple ideas.

-One of the most important potential benefits of regular exercise is prevention of cardiovascular disease, i.e. heart attacks and strokes.
-One in twenty New Zealanders has heart disease; and cardiovascular disease is the leading cause of death in New Zealand (a statistic strongly linked to the fact that one in three adults has high blood cholesterol and one in six adults has high blood pressure).
+One of the most important potential benefits of regular exercise is preventing cardiovascular disease (i.e. heart attacks and strokes) which is the leading cause of death in New Zealand

-Exercise is not only good for a heart health.
-It's good for the whole body – brain, bones, muscle tone.
-For example, studies have found regular exercise:
+But exercise is not only good for heart health – it’s good for the whole body.
+Studies have found regular exercise: